 Rural Australian employers expect hard work and a positive attitude, you will be set up with an employer for between 3 and 6 months.
 You will be paid around A$300- $350 (approximately £200) per week, plus free food, accommodation and most of your living expenses.
 This means you will have a great opportunity to save money following your paid job to enjoy backpacking Australia and beyond.

-- When you arrive you will transfer from Brisbane to Noosa on the Sunshine Coast where you will spend 4 nights in beautiful hostel accommodation very close to the beach
+- When you arrive you will transfer to Brisbane where you will spend 4 nights in a vibrant city hostel

 - On Friday you will transfer to Brisbane for one night’s hostel stay